 "The sales operations manager is now literally the strategic partner of the VP of Sales," says Craig Rosenberg, Co-Founder and Chief Analyst of TOPO.
 "The role is that important.
 The days of just fetching reports are gone."

 In anticipation of EXCEED, LeadGenius sat down with Craig Rosenberg to discuss the future of sales operations.
-In this video, Rosenberg discusses identifying buyer signals, the hidden pitfalls of sales and marketing alignment, and why he’s excited about EXCEED.
+Rosenberg discussed identifying buyer signals, the hidden pitfalls of sales and marketing alignment, and why he's excited about EXCEED.

 Craig Rosenberg's day-to-day at TOPO is helping businesses untangle their sales and marketing challenges.
 Ten out of ten times, sales operations is at the center of that knot.

 Craig points out that when a VP of sales finds a strong sales ops person, they keep them.
-They’re the first person follow a VP into a new role.
-It’s not the top AE or SDR team leader who gets asked to follow a VP into a new role first.
-More often than not, it’s the Sales Operations Manager.
+They're the first person to follow a VP into a new role.
+It's not the top AE or SDR team leader who gets asked to follow a VP into a new role first.
+More often than not, it's the sales operations manager.
 This speaks volumes about the rapidly growing importance of the operations function.

 As other tools like sales forecasting and predictive analytics gather under the umbrella of sales operations, the importance of the role only continues to grow.